miker704/Strife/patch_V5_notes.md

     - Added videoBGIcons.svg.
     - Added specialMemberPricing.svg.
     - Added wumpusOpeningDoorWithKey.svg.
+    - Added new changes to the Nitro Store.
-    - Added new changed to the Nitro Store.
+    - Added new new styles to the Nitro Store.